qRdlvNqWw2Z1zTmj/twitch-notifier-bot/README.md

 # twitch-notifier-bot
 Discord bot to notify multiple servers (in set channels) when a Twitch streamer goes live.
-Uses some code (and principles) from (<https://github.com/fuyuneko/discord-twitch-bot>)[fuyuneko's bot]
+Uses some code (and principles) from [fuyuneko's bot](<https://github.com/fuyuneko/discord-twitch-bot>)

 ## installation